Insights / Narrowband IoT

 NB-IoT is a new standardized cellular technology running on existing operator networks, optimized to enable the Internet of Things.
 With its unique capabilities it allows for a large number of low cost, low power devices with deep indoor penetration.

-NB-IoT is designed for use where conventional M2M channels such as mobile networks, DSL, WLAN or Bluetooth are uneconomical or simply do not meet application requirements such as deep indoor penetration.
+NB-IoT is designed for use where conventional M2M channels such as mobile networks, DSL, WLAN or Bluetooth are uneconomical or simply do not meet the requirements of the application (e.g. deep indoor penetration).
 The solution can be operated in existing operator networks.
 Based on 3GPP standards and therefore operating in licensed spectrum, it ensures stability, reliability, and security in the future.

 Low power consumption, strong propagation, low device unit costs

-Low power consumption and wide area coverage are two of the core features of an NB-IoT/LPWA network.
+Low power consumption and wide area coverage are two of the core features of an NB-IoT network.
 To fulfill these requirements M2M modules are required to function independently of an external power supply.
-In addition, very strong propagation is needed to enable signals to penetrate into cellars or along channels.
-As they mostly transmit only small amounts of data, and often do so only once an hour or day, these NB-IoT modules have a long battery lifetime, working unattended throughout.
-With low NB-IoT device unit costs, using an M2M network is profitable for small and midrange businesses too.
+In addition, very strong propagation is needed to enable signals to penetrate into cellars or channels.
+As they mostly transmit only small amounts of data, and often do so only once an hour or day, these NB-IoT modules run on a single standard AA battery for ten years and more, working unattended throughout.
+With material costs of less than five dollars per module, using an M2M network is profitable for small and midrange businesses too.
 The potential uses are many and varied:

 Smart Metering: NB-IoT for gas and water meters